skywind3000/vim-quickui/MANUAL.md

 ## Who Am I ?

-My name is Lin Wei, an open source believer and vim enthusiast.
-I started learning programming in early 1990s.
-Borland's Turbo Pascal/C++ was the most popular IDE at that time and I really enjoyed the old days, back home from school, powered on my computer, started Turbo c++ 3.1 and studied how to make a game in MS-DOS.
+My name is Lin Wei, an open source advocate and Vim enthusiast.
+I started learning programming in the early 1990s.
+Borland's Turbo Pascal/C++ was the most popular IDE at that time, and I really enjoyed those days — coming home from school, powering on my computer, launching Turbo C++ 3.1, and learning how to make games in MS-DOS.

 I even imitated Turbo C++ and made my own editor when I moved to Watcom C++:

 ![](https://skywind3000.github.io/images/p/quickui/editor.png)

-Because I didn't own a proper editor/IDE for Watcom C++ at that time.
+Because I didn't have a proper editor/IDE for Watcom C++ at that time.

-After coming to windows, I tried a lot of GUI-editors, from UltraEdit, editplus to NotePad++, from gedit to geany, none of them could fully satisfy me.
-Every day I was busy, tired to learn new IDEs/editors or new frameworks, I even forgot the true joy of programming.
-Eventually I met vim, and soon fell in love with it.
+After moving to Windows, I tried many GUI editors — from UltraEdit and EditPlus to Notepad++, from gedit to geany — but none fully satisfied me.
+Every day I was busy learning new IDEs, editors, or frameworks, and I had lost the true joy of programming.
+Then I discovered Vim and fell in love with it.

-As Vim is evolving nowadays, due to the effort of Bram, 8.2 released.
-Finally I realise, maybe, it is possible to bring some cool things from 25 years ago to vim now.
-Maybe I can have a Borland/Turbo C++ flavor vim in my everyday work just like I was learning making PC games in the golden 1990s as a middle school student.
+As Vim evolved, thanks to Bram's efforts, version 8.2 was released.
+I realized that maybe it was now possible to bring some of those cool things from 25 years ago into Vim.
+Maybe I could have a Borland/Turbo C++ flavored Vim in my everyday work, just like when I was a middle school student learning to make PC games in the golden 1990s.

-It is time for me to bring these ideas to reality, just start from this plugin.
+It is time to bring these ideas to reality, starting with this plugin.

 ## Credit

-like vim-quickui?
+Like vim-quickui?
 Follow the repository on [GitHub](https://github.com/skywind3000/vim-quickui) and vote for it on [vim.org](https://www.vim.org/scripts/script.php?script_id=5845).
 And if you're feeling especially charitable, follow skywind3000 on [Twitter](https://twitter.com/skywind3000) and [GitHub](https://github.com/skywind3000).